Friction at the gate

 What rounded out the application was a list management system and an auditable log of scanner activity, available on the device and synced to a web dashboard.
 Even relatively small event organizers want visibility into what happened at the gates, even more so once multiple scanners and operators are involved.

-One thing we did skip was on-device reports.
-Partly because of development cost, but mostly because exposing statistical data directly on scanning devices introduced additional concerns.
-There was also an unexpected dynamic I noticed while brainstorming what metrics to include, surfacing scans per minute would create a competitive behavior between operators that would be unintended.
+One thing I did skip was on-device reports.
+Partly because of development cost, but mostly because exposing that data directly on scanning devices introduced additional concerns.
+There was also an unexpected dynamic i got wary of, for example,surfacing scans per minute would create a competitive behavior between operators.

 Various views from the application.
 First row from left to right: Scanner setup, Idle state, Camera scan.
 Second row: Manual ticked ID entry, NFC scan, Permission warnings in onboarding.
 Third row: Scanner log, Reports, more reports - these weren't developed